-So grab your bike (or book a rental at Elevation), your safety gear, water, snacks, sunscreen, and get biking!
+So grab your bike (or book a mountain bike rental or Sun Peaks ebike rental), your safety gear, water, snacks, sunscreen, and get biking!

 The simplest of the Sun Peaks mountain biking cross-country trails is the 6 km loop, pedestrian friendly, Valley Trail Network, which winds its way throughout the village area, from Parking Lot #5 across from Stone’s Throw, out to Burfield Drive past the entrance to Sun Peaks Resort.

 The Valley Trail is mainly paved, pretty flat, and an enjoyable way to safely explore the village and surrounding areas.
 Don’t be surprised if you find yourselves thinking about Sun Peaks Real Estate after cycling through some of the Sun Peaks developments.

 In 2014, the Valley Trail was expanded with various dirt trails to complete the low elevation loop around Sun Peaks.
 And starting in 2019, Sun Peaks E-Bike rentals were available, which makes mountain biking and exploring the trails even more accessible for everyone, from beginner bikers to experts.
 Click our Sun Peaks E Bike link to save 10% off your rental.

 Please remember to be safe and courteous to pedestrians, pets and wildlife that may also be enjoying the Valley Trail Network.

 Leave the village behind and head out on the Mt.
 Morrisey Trail Network, the next easiest set of trails.